BY: T. Franklin Murphy | July 21, 2022

 Freud thought of cathecting as a major characteristic of the life drive (1990).
 In Freud's original writings the concept of cathexis was presented in German by the word Besetzung.
 In English, Freud translated the word as 'interest.'
 However, when James Strachey translated Freud's works into English, he chose to use the word 'cathexis' instead of 'interest.'

 Cathexis, or interest, is an important element of motivation.
 Our focus, attention, and expended energy is a cathexis of sorts.
 When it is focused outward on an object, such as an intimate partner, we invest energy in the relationship.
-However, when we solely focus our interest inward our inward cathexis is characteristic of narcissism.
+However, when we solely focus our interest inward our cathexis is characteristic of narcissism.

-Object Cathexis in psychoanalytic theory refers to the investment of psychic energy investment in objects outside of the self.
+Object Cathexis in psychoanalytic theory refers to the investment of psychic energy in objects outside of the self.
 The object can be a person, goal, idea, or activity.

 Object Cathexis in Love